alexwelsby/cgra359-assign1/README.md

 While, yes, aliens shot a giant terraforming laser at Earth that turned the seas to blood and made every human-made building into a living structure that endlessly grows downwards (the fantastical elements are there) the way objects, puzzles, and physics itself interact should draw more from our present world than from 'aliens did it'.
 There might be a giant living clock in the center of a room, but you still need to interact with physical, weighty gears to turn the plates on its face.
 The interfaces that make themselves apparent to you should remain recognizably human and even 'old-fashioned'.
 #### Audio design and music style
-*Synth notes billowed from a vast windpipe carrying dead air and pre-language vocalizations.*
+*Synth notes and pre-language vocalizations billowed from a vast windpipe carrying dead air.*

 The best musical touch-stones are Thierry Zabolitzeff's Promethee and Anna Holmer's work with Breadwoman & Other Tales.
 Ideally, music should echo and sound 'airy', with a focus on instruments that convey breath such as members of the woodwind family; experimentation with billows and whatever else is encouraged, we're looking for wind and echoes through empty space.